GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 The `dea-tools` Python package provides a comprehensive, open-source toolkit for the analysis, and interpretation of geospatial and Earth observation (EO) data represented primarily as xarray objects.
 Developed by Digital Earth Australia (DEA) to streamline analysis of national-scale satellite datasets, `dea-tools` has since evolved into a flexible and general-purpose library that supports many geospatial workflows.
 It can now be used on any system and with most gridded and vector based datasets, whether accessed from cloud-based catalogues via a Spatio-Temporal Asset Catalog (STAC), or stored locally.

-A major advantage of `dea-tools` is it comes bundled with all essential dependencies for scientific geospatial analysis, including JupyterLab, Jupyter notebooks, xarray, geopandas, NumPy, dask, and other related ecosystem libraries.
-When deployed within a virtual environment, `dea-tools` therefore provides a **fully managed and ready-to-use geospatial analysis environment**.
+A major advantage of `dea-tools` is it comes bundled with all essential dependencies for scientific geospatial analysis, including [JupyterLab](https://jupyter.org/), Jupyter notebooks, xarray, geopandas, NumPy [harris2020array], dask, and many other related ecosystem libraries.
+When deployed within a virtual environment, `dea-tools` therefore provides a fully managed and ready-to-use geospatial analysis environment.
 This design lowers the barrier to entry for new users, enabling a self-contained environment for exploration, visualisation, and large-scale satellite data processing.

 The package enables users to: